-Session 1: Introduction to novel immunotherapies and T-cell targets
+Introduction to Novel Immunotherapies and T-cell Targets

-Sifting the surfeit of novel immunotherapies: a phase 1 triallist's view
+Sifting the surfeit of novel immunotherapies: a phase I triallist's view

 The first presentation of the day was given by Professor Mark Middleton, University of Oxford, who outlined the challenges of developing new immune-oncology agents.
-In particular, he highlighted that despite the revolutionary impact of immune checkpoint inhibitors in the treatment of melanoma, non-small cell lung cancer and other tumours, the majority of cancer patients do not stand to benefit from immunotherapy.
-Professor Middleton noted that most common tumour types have largely proved refractory to this approach and even in sensitive cancers only a minority of those patients treated derive benefit.
+In particular, he highlighted that despite the revolutionary impact of immune checkpoint inhibitors in the treatment of melanoma, non-small cell lung cancer (NSCLC) and other tumors, the majority of cancer patients do not stand to benefit from immunotherapy.
+Professor Middleton noted that most common tumor types have largely proved refractory to this approach and even in sensitive cancers only a minority of those patients treated derive benefit.
 This has driven a wave of clinical trials evaluating novel agents designed to overcome what we understand to be the key obstacles to successful treatment or seeking to identify new indications for existing immunotherapies.
-In addition, the potential approaches to be tested far outstrip the available patient population for clinical studies and there is no agreed basis for identifying or prioritising the most promising drugs or targets.
+In addition, the potential approaches to be tested far outstrip the available patient population for clinical studies and there is no agreed basis for identifying or prioritizing the most promising drugs or

-Professor Middleton went on to emphasise that mechanistic understanding, incorporating both biological and clinical end points, is required to better develop new treatments.
-He emphasised that results need to be interpreted within the context of the tumour immunology of the patient population, which if not specified in the protocol, might be skewed towards particular groups such as microsatellite stable colorectal cancer or checkpoint inhibitor refractory patients.
-The tools available to researchers are improving all the time and although analyses are not cheap they represent a tiny fraction of the cost of phase 1 clinical studies.
+Professor Middleton went on to emphasize that mechanistic understanding, incorporating both biological and clinical endpoints, is required to better develop new treatments.
+He emphasized that results need to be interpreted within the context of the tumor immunology of the patient population, which if not specified in the protocol, might be skewed toward particular groups such as microsatellite stable colorectal cancer or checkpoint inhibitorrefractory patients.
+The tools available to researchers are improving all the time and although analyses are not cheap, they represent a tiny fraction of the cost of phase I clinical studies.

-Professor Middleton proposed five key factors for improving the success of testing drugs in phase 1 studies, namely testing agents in potentially curable (earlier stage) patients, acquisition and detailed analysis of tumour and normal tissue, linking changes to potential surrogate tissue markers, understanding the biological effects of dosing and the ability to explain clinical results in other clinical studies.
+Professor Middleton proposed 5 key factors for improving the success of testing drugs in phase I studies, namely testing agents in potentially curable (earlier stage) patients, acquisition and detailed analysis of tumor and normal tissue, linking changes to potential surrogate tissue markers, understanding the biological effects of dosing and the ability to explain clinical results in other clinical studies.

-Whilst many patients have achieved clinical benefit with immuno-oncology therapies such as Ipilimumab, Pembrolizumab and Nivolumab, Professor Middleton explained that many patients do not benefit from these treatments including 40 to 70% of patients with potentially sensitive diseases, people whose tumours are growing too fast, patients with breast, prostate and colorectal cancer, people with brain metastases and patients with autoimmune conditions or organ transplants.
+While many patients have achieved clinical benefit with immuno-oncology therapies such as ipilimumab, pembrolizumab and nivolumab, Professor Middleton explained that many patients do not benefit from these treatments including 40-70% of patients with potentially sensitive diseases, people whose tumors are growing too fast, patients with breast, prostate and colorectal cancer, people with brain metastases and patients with autoimmune conditions or organ transplants.

-Professor Middleton outlined four factors that determine sensitivity to immunotherapy namely, mutational burden, tumour sensitivity to immune effects (e.g. MHC expression and IFN γ sensitivity, exhaustion markers), checkpoint expression and immune cell infiltrate (e.g. intratumoural T cells).
+Professor Middleton outlined 4 factors that determine sensitivity to immunotherapy, namely mutational burden, tumor sensitivity to immune effects (e.g., MHC expression and interferon [IFN]- γ sensitivity, exhaustion markers), checkpoint expression and immune cell infiltrate (e.g., intratumoral T cells).

-In the last part of his presentation Professor Middleton gave an example of the ImmTAC (immune mobilising monoclonal T-cell receptor against cancer) molecule Tebentafusp which binds a gp100 peptide presented by HLA-A2 on tumour cells.
-Mechanistic results from clinical studies suggest that patients with the greatest increase in CXCL10 have greater tumour shrinkage and longer survival.
+In the last part of his presentation Professor Middleton gave an example of the ImmTAC (immune mobilizing monoclonal T-cell receptor against cancer) molecule tebentafusp, which binds a gp100 peptide presented by HLA-A2 on tumor cells.
+Mechanistic results from clinical studies suggest that patients with the greatest increase in CXCL10 have greater tumor shrinkage and longer survival.